 Business Advising Externship Program: The Business Advising Program provides students with the opportunity to work for law school credit in a variety of practice settings related to business law.

-The Business Advising Program is led by Professor Christian Johnson and Interim Dean Michael Hussey.
+The Business Advising Program is led by Professor Christian Johnson.
 Visit our Business Advising Faculty page for a list of full-time and adjunct faculty affiliated with the Business Advising Program.

 Student Waleisha Moat was a recipient of the ABA business law Diversity Clerkship to clerk on the prestigious Delaware court of Chancery.